pzehrel/autobg/packages/babel-macro/README.md

 } satisfies CracoConfig
 ```

-> **Note**: The above Webpack configuration example uses craco, but it applies to other Webpack configurations as long as the babel plugins are properly configured.
+> **Note**: The Webpack configuration example above uses craco, but it's also applicable to other Webpack configurations, as long as the babel plugins are correctly configured.

 ## 🎯 Usage Guide